Learning Social Rules

 This research project focuses on how children learn everyday rules for their behavior (like being nice, not hitting others, or saying ‘thank you’).
 Children learn these different social rules during the preschool years, and in this project, we are studying how this develops and what helps children learn.
 The results of this project will help parents and those who work with young children.

-The research team is led by Dr. Judith Smetana of the Department of Clinical and Social Sciences in Psychology at the University of Rochester.
+The research team is led by Dr. Judith Smetana of the Department of Psychology at the University of Rochester.
 The Study Coordinator is Courtney Ball, a doctoral student in developmental psychology.
 Dr. Smetana and her team have been studying children’s social development for over 30 years, and their work is internationally known.
 Dr. Smetana has been interviewed on National Public Radio, and her work has been cited in the New York Times, Parenting magazine, and numerous other sources.